 During the COVID-19 outbreak, we took the opportunity to record a video conference featuring our senior partners responding to some of the questions below.

 We’ve compiled some of our most frequently received questions and concerns below.
-We at Alpha Seven Energy pride ourselves on ensuring each of our investor partners have a high level of confidence prior to coming on-board.
+We at Alpha Seven Energy pride ourselves on ensuring that each of our investor partners has a high level of confidence prior to coming on-board.

 If you have any questions or concerns that are not addressed on this page, or if you would like more information, please use either our live chat box in the bottom-right corner of this page, or go to our Contact Us page and fill in your details, and one of our team members will be in touch with you soon.